Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Introduction

 Many ALI formulations exist.
-We focus on the calculation from Seeman et al. (2001) \cite{Seeman2001}, which computes the ALI from ten component measurements across three body systems (Table~\ref{tab:ali_components_roadmap}).
-As illustrated in Supplemental Figure~S1, the original numeric measurements (e.g., hemoglobin A1c [HbA1c]) are discretized at clinically driven thresholds to define binary “stressor” indicators (e.g., $= 1$ if hemoglobin A1c $\geq 6.5$ and $= 0$ if hemoglobin A1c $< 6.5$).
-The ALI is ultimately calculated as the sum of these ten stressors, i.e., the number of ``unhealthy'' measurements the patient had, with values of zero and ten representing the best and worst whole-person health, respectively.
+We focus on the Seeman et al. (2001) \cite{Seeman2001} calculation, which computes ALI from ten components across three body systems (Table~\ref{tab:ali_components_roadmap}).
+The original numeric measurements (e.g., hemoglobin A1c [HbA1c]) are discretized at clinically-driven thresholds to define binary indicators of being at an unhealthy level (e.g., $= 1$ if HbA1c $\geq 6.5$ and $= 0$ otherwise).
+ALI is the sum of these ten components, with zero and ten representing the best and worst whole-person health, respectively (Supplemental Figure~S1).

+Whole-person health is a latent concept influenced by genetics, environment, and other factors.
+Scores like the ALI yield ``computable phenotypes'' for it, concisely characterizing patients' current health status with one-number summaries of observed data \cite{Halpern2014, Ting2023}.
+The ALI's ability to quantify whole-person health has been rigorously examined in controlled studies \cite{Beckie2012, McEwen1999, Seeman2001}.
+However, before adopting the ALI in other settings, it must be revalidated accounting for real-world data challenges.